ethereumjs/ethereumjs-monorepo/packages/vm/test/retesteth/README.md

 1. If you change the port number in `transition-cluster.ts` to anything other than 3000 (or run `transition-cluster` on a separate machine or different IP address from retesteth), update `test/vm/retesteth/clients/ethereumjs/start.sh` to reflect the right IP and port.

-2. From VM package root directory, run `tsx test/retesteth/transition-cluster.cts`
+2. From VM package root directory, run `tsx test/retesteth/transition-cluster.cts`.
+(Note: if not ran from root, spawning child processes will error out!)

 Configure and run `retesteth`: